Are you part of the Federal Indian Day Schools class action

 The key elements of the Federal Indian Day Schools Settlement Agreement include:

-Who is eligible for compensation
+Who was eligible for compensation

 The settlement agreement includes compensation for all persons who attended an Indian Day School that was established, funded, controlled and managed by the Government of Canada from January 1, 1920, until its date of closure or transfer from Canada's control and suffered harm as a consequence of their attendance.